-His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to section 71 of An Act to amend the Canadian Forces Superannuation Act and to make consequential amendments to other Acts, chapter 26 of the Statutes of Canada, 2003, fixes September 1, 2012 as the day on which sections 46 and 47 and subsections 57(1) and 62(1) of that Act come into force.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to section 199 of the Sustaining Canada’s Economic Recovery Act, chapter 25 of the Statutes of Canada, 2010, fixes the day on which this order is made as the day on which subsection 179(1) of that Act comes into force.

 (This note is not part of the Order.)

 Pursuant to section 199 of the Sustaining Canada’s Economic Recovery Act (2010, C. 25), this Order brings subsection 179(1) of that Act into force on the day the Order is made.

 Bringing this section into force would enable the Government of Canada to enter into agreements with designated provinces with respect to pension plans which include federal and provincial members and may not be considered compatible with the Pension Benefits Standards Act, 1985 (PBSA) framework.

 Subsection 2(1) of the PBSA currently defines a “designated province” as a province prescribed as a province in which there is in force a law substantially similar to the PBSA.
 The designated provinces are prescribed in section 3 of the Pension Benefits Standards Regulations, 1985 (PBSR) as Newfoundland and Labrador, Nova Scotia, New Brunswick, Quebec, Ontario, Manitoba, Saskatchewan, Alberta and British Columbia.